 Tweed fabric is durable and warm and is used for suits and jackets.
 While mainly produced from wool, it can be blended to increase durability and decrease costs.

 Velveteen fabric is a cheaper fabric made to imitate velvet.
 Unlike velvet which is primarily made from silk, velveteen is made from cotton.
 It is denser, stiffer, and harder wearing than velvet.
 Another advantage is that it is more easily washed and can often be hand or gently machine-washed.

 Velour fabric is made from cotton or a blend of cotton and synthetic fibers.
 It is made to imitate velvet but is cheaper, stronger, and more versatile.
 Velour is a plush fabric and has a shorter pile and is commonly used for curtains and upholstery as it is soft and plush.

 Viscose fabric is a semi-synthetic fabric that is made to imitate silk.
 Cheaper than silk, it is made from cellulose or tree pulp.
 Viscose is used for dresses, blouses, and even upholstery and carpets due to its soft and lightweight properties.

 Voile fabric is a plain, lightweight fabric often produced using cotton or cotton blends.
-It has a high thread count and is soft and silky, and slightly transparent.
+It has a high thread count and is soft silky, and slightly transparent.
 Voile is popular for layered clothing, curtains, and applications where a sheer look is desirable.

 Wool blends and mixes with many fabric types.
 The best way to check for pure types of wool is to look for the 100% wool mark emblem.
 If the hallmark is not present, then it is probably a wool blend you are working with.
 Due to its thickness, wool often requires grading of the seams and specialized finishes such as bias bound seams.
 Types of wool fabrics include merino.

 Fabric Names - In Conclusion

 This glossary of fabric names is an indication of the many beautiful types of fabrics available to sew.
 A menu of what you can feast upon in the sewing world……Bon Appetite.
 Enjoy!